Stair Treads: Choosing the Right Material

 -

-How can I customize stair treads to match my flooring?
+How can I customise stair treads to match my flooring?

-- Use stair noses made from the same material, or miter custom pieces.
+- Use stair noses made from the same material and finish as your flooring or create custom mitered pieces to match patterns and colours.

 -